Telephone advice on cutting the costs of your bills and dealing with debt for low-income families.

-Links to websites with useful information on reducing home energy costs
+Links to websites with useful information on reducing home energy and water costs

 Comparing costs and switching supplier

-Helen at CCB recommends this website as it is easy to use and shows the whole market of suppliers and tariffs: https://energycompare.citizensadvice.org.uk/
+Helen recommends this website as it is easy to use and shows the whole market of suppliers and tariffs: https://energycompare.citizensadvice.org.uk/

 See a ‘how to’ guide by Ofgem – https://www.ofgem.gov.uk/consumers/household-gas-and-electricity-guide/how-switch-energy-supplier-and-shop-better-deal

 This Warm Home Discount Scheme can provide a rebate off your electricity bill.
-People on low incomes, including families, pensioners, as well as people with long term illness or disabilities, may qualify for a rebate of £140 from their energy supplier, which is paid in the winter/spring.
+People on low incomes, including families, pensioners, as well as people with long-term illness or disabilities, may qualify for a rebate of £150 from their energy supplier, which is paid in the winter/spring.
 Pensioners on low incomes are paid the Warm Home Discount automatically, but all of those other groups stated have to contact their electricity supplier each year to claim this discount.

 For a list of energy suppliers running the scheme, and links to their websites and online application forms, visit: https://www.gov.uk/the-warm-home-discount-scheme/energy-suppliers